vaido-world/resolving-docbook/README.md

 ```

 # Before PostInstall Script
-It seems that `file:///GoboLinux/ISO/Output/ROLayer/` is incorrectly produced path by GoboLive 017 CD
+It seems that `file:///GoboLinux/ISO/Output/ROLayer/` is incorrectly produced path by GoboLive 017 live CD creation environment
+And a mistake of variable $GoboVariable being  misused

 ```
 <?xml version="1.0"?>